zmike/zmike.github.io/_posts/2020-10-07-back-to-caching.md

    util_dynarray_append(&res->desc_set_refs, struct zink_resource**, &zds->resources[idx]);
 }
 ```
 This function associates a resource with a given descriptor set at the specified index (based on pipeline state).
-And then it pushes that pointer from the descriptor set's C-array of resources into an array on the resource.
+And then it pushes a reference that pointer from the descriptor set's C-array of resources into an array on the resource.

 Later, during resource destruction, I can then walk the array of pointers like this:
 ```c